gregory-james-smith/vault-example/docs/implementation.md

 The stylesheet is retrieved using the [GitHub CLI](https://docs.github.com/en/actions/using-workflows/using-github-cli-in-workflows) and a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) stored as a secret to [access a repo content using the GitHub API](https://docs.github.com/en/rest/repos/contents?apiVersion=2022-11-28).
 Alternatively the GitHub API can be called with [curl](https://docs.github.com/en/rest/overview/authenticating-to-the-rest-api?apiVersion=2022-11-28).

+# Deploy

+The Vault is deployed using Github pages.

+The repository is set to use Github pages using the default branch `gh-pages`.
+A step in repository action deploys the folder of build HTML files and assets to this branch.